microsoftgraph/group-membership-management/README.md

 Flag to enable or disable a synchronization job.
 - DataType: bool

+## ThresholdPercentageForAdditions
+Threshold percentage for users being added.
+If the threshold is exceeded GMM is not going to make any changes to the destination group and an email notification will be sent describing the issue.
+The email notification will be sent to the recipients defined in the 'SyncDisabledEmailBody' setting located in the prereqs keyvault.
+Multiple email addresses can be specified separated by semicolon.
+To continue processing the job increase the threshold value or disable the threshold check by set it to 0 (zero).
+- DataType: int

+## ThresholdPercentageForRemovals
+Threshold percentage for users being removed.
+If the threshold is exceeded GMM is not going to make any changes to the destination group and an email notification will be sent describing the issue.
+The email notification will be sent to the recipients defined in the 'SyncDisabledEmailBody' setting located in the prereqs keyvault.
+Multiple email addresses can be specified separated by semicolon.
+To continue processing the job increase the threshold value or disable the threshold check by set it to 0 (zero).
+- DataType: int

 A PowerShell script [New-GmmSecurityGroupSyncJob.ps1](/Service/GroupMembershipManagement/Hosts/SecurityGroup/Scripts/New-GmmSecurityGroupSyncJob.ps1) is provided to help you create the synchronization jobs.

 The script can be found in \Service\GroupMembershipManagement\Hosts\SecurityGroup\Scripts folder.